Skimo, which is gaining attention as an additional sport at the 2026 Milan-Cortina Olympics (Italy),

 The events are divided into the following four categories:

-in which skiers climb a slope with an elevation difference of about 70m on skis with skins, then take off their skis and walk uphill, then ski downhill on skis, all in a course of about 3 to 3.5 minutes.
-This is the sprint that will be contested at the Milan-Cortina Olympics.
+This is a fast-paced competition where competitors climb a slope with an elevation difference of about 70m using skis with skins attached, then remove their skis and walk uphill, followed by a ski descent, all within a course of about 3 to 3.5 minutes.
+The sprint is the event contested at the Milan-Cortina Olympics.

 ② Individual

-"Snow Trail Running" This race is mainly held off-piste, with a total elevation difference of 1,300 to 1,600m for men and 1,150 to 1,400m for women.
-The race lasts for 1 hour 15 to 1 hour 30 minutes, and it is a dynamic event that involves multiple climbs up and down the mountain, making it the highlight of the tournament.
+: This race primarily takes place off-piste, with a total elevation gain of 1300-1600m for men and 1150-1400m for women.
+The race time can range from 1 hour 15 minutes to 1 hour 30 minutes, making it a dynamic and spectacular event involving multiple ascents and descents of the mountain.

-This is a competition that literally competes for the fastest time climbing, climbing a course with an elevation difference of about 500 to 700 meters in one go.
-The time is around 40 minutes.
+As the name suggests, this competition focuses solely on the fastest time for climbing, with participants ascending a course with an elevation difference of approximately 500-700m in one go.
+The time taken is around 40 minutes.

 It's easier to understand by watching video of the actual competition.
 Let's take a look at the sprint competition at the All Japan Championships held at Unazuki Snow Park in January 2022